MicrosoftLearning/mslearn-ai-studio/Instructions/08-Code-first-development.md

 To complete this exercise, you'll need:

-- An Azure subscription that is approved for access to the Azure OpenAI service.
-Fill in the [registration form](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access?WT.mc_id=academic-140829-cacaste) to request access to Azure OpenAI models.
 - A GitHub account to fork the project repository and test it in a GitHub Codespaces environment.
 Create a free account [on GitHub](https://github.com/).
 - The basic tier of Azure AI Search to activate Semantic Ranker.
 Learn more about the [pricing details of AI Search](https://azure.microsoft.com/pricing/details/search/).
 - To deploy three OpenAI models (`gpt-35-turbo`, `gpt-4`, `text-embedding-ada-002`).
 To be able to deploy the models, you need to create the AI hub in a region with sufficient quota.
 Learn more about [model region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models?WT.mc_id=academic-140829-cacaste#model-summary-table-and-region-availability).